Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 			-
 			-
 		- Clinton talks about practicing to absurd levels of effectiveness.
 This is the practice we want.
+			- Proposal is made to watch movie The Prestige and report to the group.
 			-
 			-
 - LATER Finish watching this possibilitator training video